Meghanaramesha/BLOG/GitBook_Content/Influencers/Lanceric/059_Programmatic Advertising in Mobile Games What Why and How Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally.md

+---
+title: "Programmatic Advertising in Mobile Games What Why and How  Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally "
+---

 # Programmatic Advertising in Mobile Games: What, Why and How? – Matej Lancaric: User Acquisition Expert to Grow Mobile Games Globally 🦄🕺

 ![Programmatic Advertising for Mobile Games User Acquisition](./images/programmatic-advertising-mobile-games_8223d98b.png)